Texas LLC Search

 Not sure what to name your business?
 Check out our LLC Name Generator.

-Be sure to conduct a thorough search before completing your paperwork to avoid rejection.
+Be sure to conduct a thorough search before completing your business formation documents to avoid rejection and stay in compliance with the Texas administrative code.

 Texas’s Secretary of State Corporations Section handles all LLC naming questions and requests.
 Business names can be reserved for 120 days.
 If you have yet to form your business entity using the reserved name when the business name reservation expires, you may renew the name reservation 30 days prior to it expiring.